Anaminus/rbxmk/rbxmk/doc/DOCUMENTATION.md

 or string.
 For example, the Roblox types `int`, `int64`, `float`, and `double` all map to Lua's `number` type.
-When setting a property, the engine is able to reflect this Lua `number` back to the correct Roblox type, because the property has extra metadata called a **descriptor** that includes the property's type.
+When setting a property, the engine is able to reflect this Lua `number` back to the correct Roblox type, because the property has a descriptor that includes the property's type.

-In rbxmk, when no descriptors are specified, properties have no types.
+In rbxmk, when an instance has a descriptor, it is able to make this conversion as expected.
+However, the user may not always have access to descriptors.
+When no descriptors are specified, properties have no types.
 For example, when a property is set to a Lua number, it is always converted into a `double`.
 In the absence of extra type information, the user needs some way to set specific Roblox types.

 This problem is solved with "explicit primitives", or **exprims**.
 An exprim is a userdata representation of an otherwise ambiguous type.
 This userdata carries type metadata along with a given value, allowing the value to be mapped to the correct Roblox type when it is set as a property.

+The `types` library contains functions for constructing exprim types.

 	-- Problem
 	local v = Instance.new("IntValue")